DittmannAxel/IOXtoAzureIOT/README.md

 `node: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.9, BuildID[sha1]=5e20e0c243c1c1f08cfa21c88d880cdd249720ad, not stripped`

 In this Yocto image the *ld-linux-x86-64.so.2* is in */lib* but to run Node.js it is needed in */lib64/*.
-So eihter ln or copy this lib into the */lib64/* directory locally.
+So either ln or copy this lib into the */lib64/* directory locally.
 With a fully reference to the binary (I haven't set the directories, yet), you can initialize *npm*:

 `/home/root/node-v4.6.0-linux-x64/bin/npm`

-And now you are ready for part two: **Installing the Azure IOT Device SDK**.
+And now you are ready for part two:

+## Installing the Azure IOT Device SDK:

 Just proceed with the **npm** install which you can find [here] (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-getstarted).
 This tutorial is very straight forward, so there is no need to give an extra explanation.
-I just used the AMQP libraries and for device management I always use the Device Explorer.
+I just used the AMQP libraries and for device management I typically use the Device Explorer.
 It has some advantage e.g. in troubleshooting like: to see data coming in, etc. For a PoC it is a quick win.
 Just download the precompiled version of [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases) - just scroll down to the middle of the page.
 A tutorial can be found [here] (https://github.com/fsautomata/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md).